edwardcrupi/swen40004/Assignment1.md

 Discuss inherent bias to birth to left of agent if matrix is sparse due to reproduce function's implementation. (looks for empty space at left first)

-Discuss use of Kolmogorov-Smirnov with relatively small samples
+Discuss use of Kolmogorov-Smirnov with relatively small samples Discuss choice of KS given apparently normally distributed results.
+Was it necessary?
+Put choice down to the fact that the Shapiro-Wilk measured greater normality in NetLogo output vs our own, and KS allowed our tests to remain robust to samples that were not normally distributed.

-Discuss use of Shapiro-Wilk and introduced bias by large datasets (ours is not too large, relatively speaking) Discuss use of histogram to verify result of Shapiro-Wilk
+Discuss use of Shapiro-Wilk and introduced bias by large datasets (ours is not too large, relatively speaking)

+Shapiro Wilk seems to suggest normal distribution quite strongly, particularly for NetLogo output.
+Discuss.

+Discuss use of histogram to verify result of Shapiro-Wilk

 Discuss that most comparisons test only on CD, using as an indicator.
 Not enough time to run and compare for all.

+Discuss possibility of getting multiple samples from surrounding tick numbers to improve sample size without large computation cost.
+Might provide better results.

 #References